houseabsolute/Test-DependentModules/README.md

 This module optionally exports three functions:

-## test\_all\_dependents( $module, { exclude => qr/.../ } )
+## test\_all\_dependents( $module, { filter => sub { ... } } )

 Given a module name, this function uses [MetaCPAN::Client](https://metacpan.org/pod/MetaCPAN::Client) to find all its dependencies and test them.
 It will set a test plan for you.

-If you want to exclude some dependencies, you can pass a regex which will be used to exclude any matching distributions.
-Note that this will be tested against the _distribution name_, which will be something like "Test-DependentModules" (note the lack of colons).
+If you provide a `filter` sub, it will be called with a single argument, the _distribution name_, which will be something like "Test-DependentModules" (note the lack of colons).
+The filter should return a true or false value to indicate whether or not to test that distribution.

+If you don't provide a filter, you can provide a regex to use by passing an `exclude` key in the hashref.
+Anything that matches the regex is excluded.

 Additionally, any distribution name starting with "Task" or "Bundle" is always excluded.